Florida VFW officer resigns amid sexual harassment allegations

 Muckelbauer left the question of permanent dismissal in the hands of the state organization.

-“The state VFW in Florida”, he wrote, “now needs to determine his (Perrino’s) ultimate fate, which is where this should have been handled all along.”
+“The state VFW in Florida now needs to determine his (Perrino’s) ultimate fate, which is where this should have been handled all along,” he wrote.

 Perrino handled finances for all 171 VFW posts.